Gburdel/UVlightsensor/README.md

 # Using a PC or Android Phone for power and data display

-Here the light meter is running with a USB C cable to an Android phone.
-The phone powers it and displays the data.
+Here the light meter is running with a USB C cable connected to an Android phone.
+The phone powers it and also displays the live data.
 A SW LED flashlight is pointed at the sensor.
 The numbers are a bit blurry since they are changing fast in this long exposure time photo.

 ![image](https://github.com/Gburdel/UVlightsensor/assets/30203498/a7888b5e-ba87-48a7-9a59-68bfe60123e8)